Sjyhne/MapAI-Competition/README.md

 #### Step 7 - 2 Page Paper

 All participants are asked to submit a 2 page paper (double column, plus 1 additional page for references) describing their method and results.
+The 2-pager must include a description of the datasets that have been used to train the models.
 The submitted papers will be reviewed single blind and will be published.
 Outstanding submissions will be invited to submit a full length paper to a special issue about the competition in the Nordic Machine Intelligence Journal.